-a. work with business to implement the disclosure frameworks with the most authoritative biodiversity datasets; and b. support the regular re-assessment of species for the IUCN Red List, KBA assessments and other relevant datasets;
+a. work with business to implement the disclosure frameworks with the most authoritative biodiversity datasets available, working with governments to access official datasets as well as using global datasets; and b. support the regular re-assessment of species for the IUCN Red List, KBA assessments and other relevant datasets;

-2. CALLS on governments to develop legislation, policy guidance and incentives supporting business to assess and disclose their risks, dependencies and impacts on biodiversity, recognising threatened species and areas of importance for biodiversity such as KBAs; and a. ensuring that businesses with direct footprints and influence on biodiversity loss include measurements relating to species, as well as those for ecosystems, pressures and responses, to achieve Goal A of the KMGBF;
+2. CALLS on governments to develop guidance to encourage the use of tools that support compliance and incentives supporting business to assess and disclose their risks, dependencies and impacts on biodiversity, recognising threatened species and areas of importance for biodiversity such as KBAs, including areas of high ecological integrity; and a. recommending and enabling businesses with direct or indirect footprints and influence on biodiversity loss to include measurements relating to species, as well as those for ecosystems, pressures and responses, to support the achievement of Goal A of the KMGBF; [and to collaborate transparently with other companies and stakeholders in landscape-level Nature-based Solutions portfolios, allowing the joint mitigation of diverse impacts (e.g., carbon, water, biodiversity), while creating enabling conditions for inclusive governance and long-term stewardship by Indigenous Peoples and local communities.]